 Conclusion.

 We have demonstrated how the Angiosperms533 hyb-seq probes may be used for plant barcoding in a metagenomic context (Johnson et al. (2019), Hollingsworth et al. (2016)).
 This was exemplified in an ecologically relevant scenario, where the results have immediate implications for natural history guided fundamental science and land management.
-The test pollen loads contained a number of closely related taxa, some in notoriously morphologically difficult clades with rapid rates of diversification (e.g. Mertensia, Lupinus L.), at naturally occurring proportions (Nevado et al. (2016), Nazaire & Hufford (2014)).
+The test pollen loads contained a number of closely related taxa, some in notoriously morphologically difficult clades with rapid rates of molecular diversification (e.g. Mertensia, Lupinus L.), at naturally occurring proportions (Nevado et al. (2016), Nazaire & Hufford (2014)).
 We incorporated spatial and temporal approaches for creating custom sequence databases an approach which is readily applicable to any lab group with the capacity to perform next-generation sequencing across the entirety of multiple continents, and which we expect to be highly beneficial in many study areas.
 By combining insights from these novel approaches with an extensive observational field based study we show how these methods may be applied to test a variety of hypotheses related to ecological interactions.

 The SDM’s which we generated, with relatively few occurrence records and few modelling iterations, performed beyond expectations, likely due to the utility of the predictor variables and strong alignment of vegetation by orographic precipitation in the study area.
 However, we had difficulties in evaluating our predictions in an operational context.
 We utilized the database query approach, to only model species with a high probability of not being dispersal limited to the focal area, and focused on a relevant subset of many of these species ranges to reduce the contributions of range wide adaptions on habitat (Sork (2018), Joshi et al. (2001)).
 While the models worked well compared to both test, and validation with external point data, moving from points to polygon features was more difficult.
 We were able to compare our results to 1) a Flora, 2) lists of plants used by Bumble Bees at plots; the former inappropriate in that it contained a great number of species which we sought to use modelling to reduce e.g. all strictly alpine species, and the latter inappropriate in that it contained only species relevant to Bombus but had no official ‘absence’ data.
 Further given the, size of the minimum spanning tree which we extracted points to, a formal floristic inventory would still be a time intensive process.
 Accordingly, we expect the real results of our data lay somewhere in between these two evaluations; with an excess of species predicted present (Dubuis et al. (2011), Calabrese et al. (2014), Pinto-Ledezma & Cavender-Bares (2021)), but few enough that they lend themselves to metabarcoding.
 We observe that our models seemed very capable of effectively identifying alpine species and removing them in binomial contexts.